Editor in Chief

 is Professor Emeritus of History and South Asian Studies at the University of Pennsylvania and Professor of History at New York University.
 He received his Ph.D. from the University of Pennsylvania in 1978, and he served on the Penn faculty from 1981 until 2007, before moving to NYU.
 Ludden has chaired South Asia programs at Penn, NYU, Fulbright, American Council of Learned Societies, and Social Science Research Council (SSRC).
 He has served as President of the Association for Asian Studies (AAS).
 He has published three monographs on South Asian History and dozens of peer reviewed articles and chapters, and also edited four scholarly volumes and translated a collection of ancient Tamil poems.
-He is virtually unique among historians of any part of Asia in that he has done serious research in ancient, medieval, early-modern, and modern history, as well as contemporary economic and social development.
-His current work is slowly adding up to a set of books and internet resources covering very long-term histories of empire, capitalism, globalization, and the urbanization of agrarian environments in Asia.
+The breadth of his scholarship includes serious studies of ancient, medieval, and early-modern history, as well as deep research into modern history and contemporary economic and social development.

 is Emeritus Research Professor in the Department of History at the University of California, Los Angeles.
 He received his Ph.D. from the SOAS, University of London in 1966.
 After teaching at the University of Dar es Salaam in Tanzania, he joined the faculty at UCLA, returning to Africa for research, including a year up country in Tanzania and a Fulbright year at the Somali National University in Mogadishu.
 His research and writing focus on the political economy of international trade in eastern Africa through the nineteenth century, including the cultural dimensions of this exchange system and its impact on gender relations, with special attention to the wider world of the western Indian Ocean.
 He has served as President of the African Studies Association (1994) and Chair of its National Program Committee (2001).
 He is currently writing a political economy of eastern Tanzania in the nineteenth century while at the same time engaged in a long-term study of the African diaspora in the Indian Ocean.
 He will also be writing a text entitled The African Diaspora: A Global Perspective.